MelSumner/a11y-failures-json/README.md

 # Accessibility Failures

-This is a JSON file that attempts to itemize all of the ways that websites, web-based applications, and tooling for developers of web-based applications could fail known accessibility criteria.
+This is a JSON file that attempts to aggregate and uniformly itemize all of the mechanisms by which websites, web-based applications, and their associated developer tools can lead to failures in achieving known accessibility success criteria.

-This JSON file can be used as a data source for any number of custom applications that can be created to track issues or guide accessibility engineering work.
+Currently, a single data source that contains all of this information does not exist.
+In principle, the completed dataset provides a much-needed consolidation of web accessibility failure reference information, and could be used for any number of custom applications (to track issues, guide accessibility engineering work, create new tooling, etc).

 ## Technical Details